redhat-developer/kam/docs/journey/day1/README.md

 ## Changing the initial deployment

-The bootstrap creates a `Deployment` in `environments/dev/apps/<app name>/services/<service name>/base/config/100-deployment.yaml` this should bring up nginx, this is purely for demo purposes, you'll need to change this to deploy your built image.
+The bootstrap creates a `Deployment` in `environments/dev/apps/<app name>/services/<service name>/base/config/100-deployment.yaml`.
+This should bring up nginx, and is purely for demo purposes, you'll need to change this to deploy your built image.

 ```yaml
 spec: